What to expect from my first acupuncture appointment?

 Acupuncture needles are not like hypodermic needles used in doctor's offices and in hospitals.
 Acupuncture needles are as thin as a strand of hair.
 Some patients experience a slight sensation that may be felt at the initial insertion but after that the needles do not cause pain.
 Some patients feel sensations at the needle site such as heaviness, warmth, and tingling.

 Unfortunately, it is difficult to give an exact number since it depends on many factors such as, the patients age, is this an acute or chronic condition, lifestyle, and severity.
 Usually by the third or fourth treatment there is a shift in symptoms.

 Ideally treatments are weekly and then spaced out as the patient progresses until maintenance appointments are done monthly or on an as needed basis.
 Patient's with severe and chronic pain conditions may initially need to be seen more than once a week.

 Does health insurance cover acupuncture?

 It depends on your insurance plan.
 If you are unsure simply contact your health insurance company.
-Vitality Acupuncture and Wellness is an in-network provider with Cigna, United Health Care and Carefirst BlueCross BlueShield insurance.
+Vitality Acupuncture and Wellness is an in-network provider with United Health Care and Carefirst BlueCross BlueShield insurance.
 This excludes Facial Rejuvenation Acupuncture which is not covered by insurance due to the cosmetic nature of the treatment.